 The three primary criteria for maintaining satisfactory progress while enrolled in the Core Speech-Language Pathology degree program are summarized below.
-Students are reviewed quarterly by the speech-language pathology faculty and anyone not maintaining satisfactory progress will be contacted by the department’s Graduate Program Coordinator and representatives of the speech-language pathology faculty.
+Students are reviewed quarterly by the speech-language pathology faculty and Student Progress Committee.
+Anyone not maintaining satisfactory progress will be contacted by the department’s Graduate Program Coordinator and representatives of the speech-language pathology faculty.

 Students are required to review and understand the department’s “Graduate Student Guide”, section VI, entitled “Scholarship: Review of Student Progress” which comprehensively outlines the satisfactory performance requirements for this program.
 In addition, students are required to review and understand the Graduate School’s Memo #16 entitled “Unsatisfactory Performance and Progress”.

 - a cumulative AND quarterly GPA of 3.0 or greater

 - Any student falling below a GPA of 3.0 will be identified by the Graduate School as a student with “low scholarship” which could result in a change in status action by the Graduate School.

 - Students must maintain satisfactory progress toward degree completion.

 - In required didactic courses students must earn a grade of at least 2.7.

 - In required clinical practicum courses students must earn a grade of “credit”.